training4developers/bootcamp_02262018/group-project.md

 Coding of the project will occur all day on Thursday, donuts will be provided.
 Please be on time, and plan to stay all day.
 The day will go by fast, and you do not want to demonstrate a non-working application because you did not put in enough time to complete it.

-On Friday, coding can continue until 10:00am, then code reviews will start.
-Each team will be reviewed publicly for at least 30 mins.
+On Friday, coding will continue until 9:30am, then code reviews will start and all coding will stop.
+Each team will be reviewed publicly for at least 20 mins.
 This is a real code review.
 Come prepared to explain your code and personal contribution to the class.

 ## Objective